ItaloDias-stack/paintApplication/README.md

 # Paint Application
-This is a Paint Application created using the library OpenCv in Python
+This is a simple Paint Application created using the library OpenCv in Python